 Lori Gaither – Lori’s son Logan worked with Southwestern Advantage while at the University of Arizona

-Looking back at my first response to the Southwestern summer program I cannot help but laugh.
+Looking back at my first response to the Southwestern Advantage program I cannot help but laugh.
 We, as parents, sure can be funny sometimes!
-We raise our kids up for 18 or so years with the goal being to teach them to be responsible, accountable, and independent.
-Then they come up with this out of the box idea of selling books door to door and we sort of freak out.
-It’s OK to do an internship or OK to travel to another country to attend school—but THIS??!!
+We raise our kids up for 18 or so years teaching them to be responsible, accountable, and independent.
+Then they come up with this out of the box idea of running their own business selling books door to door and we sort of freak out.
+It’s OK to do an internship for a new start-up company and it’s OK to travel to an unfamiliar foreign country to attend school – but join a 160 year old program and relocate within the US – somehow THAT’S a crazy scary concept!

 Even though we had tried to teach Logan about natural consequences for decisions, he was still learning.
-His first trip onto the bookfield, could have been a series of summer courses with titles such as: Consequence Acquisition 101, Consequences for Fun and Profit 201, and the more advanced class: Trial by Fire 451.
+His first summer could have come with titles such as: Consequence Acquisition 101, Consequences for Fun and Profit 201, and the more advanced class: Trial by Fire 451.

-Each September, each geographical area has a wonderful luncheon to celebrate the accomplishments of students.
-When you get your notification about this luncheon, please do not miss it.
-As far as I know this type of recognition is peculiar only to Southwestern.
+Each September, there is a wonderful luncheon to celebrate the accomplishments of students.
+Please do not miss it.
+As far as I know this type of recognition is unique only to Southwestern.
 My daughter who has had traditional summer jobs, which do not require her to live in a far off town, has done very well, but there is no grand luncheon at the end of her summer with honors, trophies, hugs, and tears.
 That’s right—I do not go through that event without crying at least once.

 To see these young college kids take pride in the hard work they have done, and their peers have done, the connections they’ve made, the families whose lives they have affected by just chatting over a glass of cool lemonade, well, it does truly rekindle your belief in the next generation.